• Martin Pipe Conditional Jockeys H'cap Hurdle

 NOW, THE STATS

-AGE - All 16 aged five or six yrs bar the two seven yr olds, Blow By Blow and Indefatigable.
+AGE - All 17 aged five or six yrs bar the two seven yr olds, Blow By Blow and Indefatigable.

 THURLES - The Michael Purcell 2m 5f novice on 20th February has a recent history with this.
 2018 Blow By Blow won both (hard to believe now, I know), Champagne Classic on 2017 was 3rd at Thurles before winning at Cheltenham.
 W Mullins's Five O'Clock and disappointed 2021, 7/1, 7th.
 Disappointed last year too, after 735 days off.
 Front View fav, had been 2nd in Thurles, couldn't jump.
 Nothing came 2021.
 The Goffer 15th here 2022.
 2023 Buddy One, second at Thurles, 3rd here.
-Last year nothing came, although Staffordshie Knot in 2nd, then finished 2nd to Brighterdaysahead in an Aintree G1.
+Last two yrs nothing came, although Staffordshire Knot in 2nd, then finished 2nd to Brighterdaysahead in an Aintree G1.

 The system changed in 2018.
 No claims now.
 The best conditionals get the rides.

 Sir Des Champs at 9/2 in 2011 only favourite to win.
 Due.
-Having said that nothing above 16/1 in the last 11.
+Having said that nothing above 16/1 in the last 12.

 DAVID PIPE - Had been reported that both Grand Crus and Dynaste were balloted out of this in their respective years.
 With Gevrey Chambertain well punted, tends to obviously suggest that Pond House keep trying to aim something useful here.
-Mr Big Shot, unbeaten over three turned up for them in 2018, unplaced, 'improve for run' said Racing Post.
+Mr Big Shot, unbeaten over three turned up for them in 2018, unplaced, 'will improve for run' said Racing Post.
 No runners in the 2019, Umbrigado 11th 2020, Leoncavallo 28s 2021, 6th.
-None ran last three years.
+None ran last four years.
 David is 0-23.
 I do hope it happens sometime.

 Now is a 0-145 handicap as opposed to 0-140 previously.
 Will be over 150 entries each year.
 Outsider of field at 6 day stage normally priced at 33s.
 Overround 300% plus.
 Do not bet ante-post ew on this.
 You'll get six places on the day.
 (Unless you really, really, know, of course)

-There were only 21 of them between the last five years but horses carrying 11st or less are 0-109.
-None of the seven last year made the top 6.
+There were only 331 of them between the last six years but horses carrying 11st or less are 0-121.
+12 last year including 3rd and 5th None of the seven in 2024 made the top 6.
 Buddy One 3rd in 2023, Party Business a fast finishing 5th 2022, Folcano the only one in 2021, 15/2, fell first.